-Use a heavy bottom pan to make Kulfi.
+Use a heavy bottom pan to make it.

-You can add flavourings of your choice and make Mawa Kulfi, Mango Kulfi or Paan Kulfi instead of this.
-Even Chikoo Kulfi and Guava Kulfi are getting very popular these days.
+You can add flavorings of your choice and make Mawa, Mango, or Paan Kulfi instead of this.
+Even Chikoo and Guava flavors are getting very popular these days.

 You can add khoya in my recipe and fasten the thickening process keeping the taste intact.

-You can also top this kulfi with syrups like rose, khus etc.
+You can also top this dessert with syrups like rose, khus, etc.

-Set the kulfi in fun moulds to make it exciting for kids.
+Set it in fun molds to make it exciting for kids.

-If you like your kulfi creamy and not pieces of malai coming in your mouth, blend the thickened milk in a blender once it has reached to room temperature and then pour it in the moulds.
+If you like your kulfi creamy and not pieces of malai coming in your mouth, blend the thickened milk in a blender once it has reached room temperature and then pour it in the molds.

-Do not blend the cold milk otherwise butter will separate from it.
+Do not blend the cold milk otherwise, the butter will separate from it.

 Some people also add powdered bread slices in their kulfi mixture to thicken it faster.